 7. Toast by Koffee

-Toast is a famous song by Koffee.
-The song was released in 2019.
+Toast by Koffee is a recent addition to this reggae songs list.
+The popular and lauded song was released in 2019.

 It is part of her Grammy-winning album titled "Rapture" which won the award for Best Reggae Album.

 Similarly, Koffee's 2022 album "Gifted" was also nominated for Best Reggae Album at Grammys 2023.
 Unfortunately, it did not win the award but the amassed mainstream hype from its songs.

 Toast talks about life's blessings.
 The reggae song includes the Jamaican language and the English language.
 The transition of the Jamaican and English sounds makes the song a beautiful listen.

 8. Night Nurse by Gregory Issacs

 Night Nurse is a reggae song that was featured in the list of top 40 albums on UK charts during its initial release.
 The song is by Gregory Issacs.

 The lyrics of the song express a vote of thanks to all the night nurses along with it also indulges the amorous feelings of Gregory toward the night nurse who cares for him.